mdn/serviceworker-cookbook/cache-from-zip/README.md

 # Cache from ZIP
-This recipe illustrates how to cache contents from a zipfile.
+Cache contents from a zipfile.

 ## Difficulty
 Intermediate